Financial Reasons to Buy a Home Today

 There are a number of personal and emotional reasons to buy a home.
 But there are also some strong financial reasons to make the investment.
 Here are just a few of those reasons:

 A Big Tax Deduction: One of the largest tax deductions available is the amount of interest paid on a mortgage.
-In fact, a $150,000 home at a 5.50% interest rate can add up to approximately $8,000 in first year’s interest.
 This amounts to a significant savings – effectively reducing the amount of a homeowner’s monthly mortgage payment.

 The reality is, despite market ups and downs between 1950 and 2002, US home prices appreciated at an annual growth rate of 4.8%.
 Even if you calculate a modest appreciation of 3%, a home purchased today for $150,000 will grow in value to $364,000 over 30 years.

 US homes are now more valuable than ever The median value of all homes in the United States in June was more than $200,000, according to Zillow.
 The reason behind the rise in those values is simple: short supply.
 The inventory of homes for sale was down more than 11 percent in June from June 2016, according to Zillow.